Sigala: 2015–2018: Breakthrough and Brighter Days

 Sigala released his third single, "Say You Do", on YouTube on 23 January 2016, and the single was released officially on 18 March 2016.
 It features a sample of Mariah Carey's "Always Be My Baby" and DJ Fresh, with vocals from singer Imani Williams.

 Sigala was reported to be working on his debut studio album, revealing that his dream collaborations would be Stevie Wonder and Chris Martin.
 Shortly after this was announced, his next single, "Give Me Your Love", featuring vocals from John Newman and partial production works from Nile Rodgers, was released on 8 April 2016.

 On 19 August 2016, Sigala released "Ain't Giving Up" with British singer Craig David.

 Sigala contributed to "Only One" with Digital Farm Animals on 2 December 2016 and "Show You Love" with KATO, featuring vocals from American singer Hailee Steinfeld on 17 January 2017.

 On 9 June 2017, Sigala collaborated with British singer-songwriter Ella Eyre for his sixth single "Came Here for Love".

 On 23 February 2018, Sigala released a single with Paloma Faith titled "Lullaby".
 On 13 March 2018, Sigala said on Twitter that he had nearly finished his debut album.

-On 24 May 2018, Sigala announced his upcoming debut album Brighter Days, which was released on 28 September 2018.
+Sigala's debut album Brighter Days was released on 28 September 2018.
 It peaked at number 14 in the UK.
 A mini-concert tour took place in the United Kingdom and Ireland in support of the album.

 Sigala released "Feels Like Home" with British recording artist Fuse ODG and Jamaican rapper Sean Paul, featuring guest vocals from American recording artist Kent Jones on 14 June 2018 as the eighth single.
 "We Don't Care" was released on 27 July 2018 with British pop rock band The Vamps as the ninth single off the album.